![]() |

 10. "Duke's Travels" [live; Lyceum London 7 May 80] (9:32)

 Part 1 of the Genesis box set was the Peter Gabriel years and is one of the finest box sets ever released.
 Part 2 of the Genesis Archive box set is the Phil Collins years.
-I have been wanting this set forever, but actually was a bit nervous about spending a lot of money on it.
-It's not that I thought the Collins years didn't enough quality material to fill a box, but 1976-1992 contains tracks from both my favorite and my least favorite eras of Genesis.
+I had been wanting this set as soon as it was announced, but I was actually a bit nervous about spending a lot of money on it.
+It's not that I thought the Collins years didn't have enough quality material to fill a box, but 1976-1992 contains tracks from both my favorite and my least favorite eras of Genesis.
 It was albums like "Wind & Wuthering", "And then There Were Three...", "Duke" and "Abacab" that initially got me into Genesis back in the early 80's, so it goes without saying that this is my favorite era of Genesis.
-However, after "Three Sides Live" the band started to lose it's appeal to me with each release as they went more and more into a pop rock direction.
+However, after "Three Sides Live" the band started to lose it's appeal to me with each release as they went more and more into a pop direction.
 I suppose it could be argued that 'Abacab' and 'Duke' were more pop than the band's early years.
 However, there was still something unique about Genesis then.
 Anyhow, the box set is actually better than I had anticipated.

 Disc one contains a boatload of unreleased tracks and b-sides.
 Even the remixed version of "I Can't Dance" seems to fit within the tracks recorded from the "Wind & Wuthering", "Duke" and "Abacab" sessions.
 Most of this material had not seen release on cd yet, making this disc the most essential disc of the three to me.
 Of the albums I just mentioned I can't get enough of it.
 Even the later b-side material from "Genesis" through "Invisible Touch" on this disc sound good and flow together will with the rest of the material.
 Of course, these were not hits either, so this may be why.